 Thanks for visiting our Part 4 conclusion of Aquaponics systems.
 We’ll go over vertical towers, Flood & Drain, and CHOP systems.
-All of these have their own particular benefits…. it’s just a matter of you deciding wish on works best for your needs.
+All of these have their own particular benefits…. it’s just a matter of you deciding wish one works best for your needs.

-4. Aquaponics Tower
+3. Aquaponics Tower (Vertical Growing)

 Vertical towers in aquaponics systems are a solution for growers that have a limited area to build a garden in places such as apartment balconies, small townhouse backyards, and indoor layouts, etc. This kind of system design can grow ten times the amount of plants per square foot than conventional gardens.